globaledgesoft/on-device-facial-experssion-recognition/board-application/README.md

 3. CuDNN (only for training on GPU)
 4. Python 2/3

+## How to download the data
+1. Go to the following kaggle link: https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data and download the dataset .
+2. Extract and place the "fer2013.csv" file in the /data directory.

 ## How to train the model

 - Execute the following commands for installing the dependencies,